NASCAR Racing (video game)

 NASCAR Racing is a racing simulation video game developed by Papyrus Design Group and published in 1994 by Virgin for MS-DOS followed by a Mac port on November 2, 1996.
 A PlayStation version was also released in 1996 by Sierra On-Line.

-Gameplay
+Gameplay & Development

 NASCAR Racing was released on November 2nd, 1994 for MS-DOS compatible operating systems.
 It includes more than 25 of the 40 regular drivers in the 1994 NASCAR Winston Cup season.
 Notable absences include Dale Earnhardt (who would go on to win the Winston Cup that year), Dale Jarrett, Kyle Petty and Darrell Waltrip, although the latter's brother, Michael, is included.
 The PlayStation version includes 20 of the 39 regular drivers from the 1996 season.